KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
+**Jan.
+2026:** Our paper “Reasoning by Exploration: A Unified Approach to Retrieval and Generation over Graphs” is accepted by WWW! [[pdf]](https://arxiv.org/pdf/2510.07484)

 **Oct.
 2025:** New preprint! - “Reasoning by Exploration: A Unified Approach to Retrieval and Generation over Graphs” [[pdf]](https://arxiv.org/pdf/2510.07484)